 Stand Up Events has partnered with Monash University to conduct world-first research into the best approaches to change homophobic behaviour in youth sport.
-Over the next year, we will work with Monash to develop and test the effectiveness of educational programs and then proactively share the results with others around the world.
+Over the next year, we will work with Monash to develop and test the effectiveness of preventative programs and then proactively share the results with others around the world.

 Stand Up Events will work directly with experts from three departments at Monash, including the Director of the Behaviour Science Laboratory, as well as researchers in the School of Education, and the University’s behaviour institute, BehaviourWorks.
 Nearly a dozen researchers from across Monash will also contribute to the project.